Trpendarvis/overlook/README.md

 The details of this project are outlined in [Overlook - Solo Project](https://frontend.turing.edu/projects/overlook.html).

 ### Description
-This project is the final solo project for Mod2 of Turing Coding School.
+This project is the final solo project for Mod2 of Turing Coding School it is currently not in a finished state, but I look forward to polishing and completing this project.
 The purpose of this project is to use API data and create different classes with methods and to use the API data to to create functionality to be displayed to the DOM.
 This project is meant to be a hotel booking page that a user can log-in and choose from a varity of rooms.
 Deployment link [GitHub Pages](https://pages.github.com/).

 ### Gif of Working Project: